Out-of-Distribution Detection with Deep Nearest Neighbors: Related Work

 \section{Related Work}

-\paragraph{OOD uncertainty estimation} The problem of classification with rejection can date back to early works on abstention~\citep{chow1970optimum, fumera2002support}, which considered simple model families such as SVMs~\citep{cortes1995support}.
-The phenomenon of neural networks' overconfidence in out-of-distribution data is first revealed in \cite{nguyen2015deep}.
-A line of works attempted to improve the OOD uncertainty estimation by using the OpenMax score~\citep{openworld}, softmax confidence score~\citep{Kevin}, ODIN score~\citep{liang2018enhancing}, deep ensembles~\citep{lakshminarayanan2017simple}, Mahalanobis distance-based score~\citep{lee2018simple}, energy-based score~\citep{liu2020energy, wang2021canmulti, morteza2022provable}, and gradient-based score~\citep{huang2021importance}.
-A comprehensive survey on OOD detection can be found in~\cite{yang2021oodsurvey}.
-Prior works have overlooked non-parametric KNN methods for OOD detection.
-Our work bridges the gap by presenting the first study exploring the demonstrating the efficacy of using nearest neighbor distance for OOD detection.
+\paragraph{OOD detection} The phenomenon of neural networks' overconfidence in out-of-distribution data is first revealed in \cite{nguyen2015deep}, which attracts growing research attention in several thriving directions:

+(1) One line of work attempted to perform OOD detection by devising scoring functions, including OpenMax score~\citep{openworld}, maximum softmax probability~\citep{Kevin}, ODIN score~\citep{liang2018enhancing}, deep ensembles~\citep{lakshminarayanan2017simple}, Mahalanobis distance-based score~\citep{lee2018simple}, energy score~\citep{liu2020energy,lin2021mood, wang2021canmulti, morteza2022provable}, activation rectification (ReAct)~\cite{sun2021react}, gradient-based score~\citep{huang2021importance} and ViM score~\cite{wang2022vim}.
+In ~\citet{huang2021mos}, the authors revealed that approaches developed for CIFAR datasets might not translate effectively into a large-scale ImageNet benchmark, and highlight the need to evaluate OOD detection methods in a real-world setting.
+To date, \emph{none} of the prior works investigated the non-parametric nearest neighbor approach for OOD detection.
+Our work bridges the gap by presenting the first study exploring the efficacy of using nearest neighbor distance for OOD detection.
+We demonstrate superior performance on several OOD detection benchmarks, and we hope our work draws attention to the strong promise of the non-parametric approach.